San Pietro Infine is a tiny medieval village in Southern Italy, almost halfway between Rome and Naples.

 But does San Pietro Infine tell you anything?

-Probably not, even if it lies few kilometres south of Cassino.
+Probably not, even if it lies a few kilometres south of Cassino.

 Centre point of an epic battle